 Rather than heading west from Málaga to the likes of Torremolinos and Fuengirola, go east to Nerja.
 Nerja is a pueblo blanco ("white village") with pretty houses and nice beaches, though it isn't free from the big hotels that blot the landscape all around this region.
 Alternatively, head a little further to Motril.
-Both Nerja and Motril are within 1h30 of both Málaga and Granada.
+Both Nerja and Motril are within an hour and a half of both Málaga and Granada.

 La Barrosa, Chiclana de la Frontera, Cádiz

-Other beaches high on elmundoviajes.com's list included Maspalomas (Gran Canaria), Jandía (Fuerteventura), Playa del Torreón (Benicassim, Castellón), Rodiles (Villaviciosa, Asturias), Concha in San Sebastián, Corralejo (Fuerteventura) and Genoveses (Almería).
+Other beaches high on this list included Maspalomas (Gran Canaria), Jandía (Fuerteventura), Playa del Torreón (Benicassim, Castellón), Rodiles (Villaviciosa, Asturias), Concha in San Sebastián, Corralejo (Fuerteventura) and Genoveses (Almería).

-If you don't mind getting sand in all your creases, Tarifa will do you fine, but the area is really for active watersport enthusiasts more than beach people.
+If you don't mind getting sand everywhere, Tarifa will do you fine, but the area is really for active watersport enthusiasts more than beach people.
 It is also situated at the junction between the Atlantic and Mediterranean, which adds some novelty value.